Uniforms of the Royal Air Force: Historic mess dress

+From the 1970s and prior to the introduction of current women's mess dress in 1996, female officers wore a royal blue"Empire line" dress made of crimplene material with a loose mandarin neck, long sleeves and an ankle length hem.
+Rank was indicated on a small enamelled brooch worn near the neck.

 Full dress

 In April 1920 Air Ministry Weekly Order 332 detailed a full dress uniform.
 It consisted of a single-breasted jacket in blue-grey with a stand-up collar.
 Rank was indicated in gold braid on the lower sleeve and white gloves were worn.

 Initially the full dress uniform was worn with the service dress cap.
 However, in 1921 a new form of head-dress was introduced.
 It was designed to resemble the original flying helmet and it consisted of a leather skull cap trimmed with black rabbit fur.
 The helmet also featured an ostrich feather plume which was connected at an RAF badge.
 This helmet was never popular and junior officers were eventually permitted to wear the service dress hat on full dress occasions.

 Group Captain the Duke of York (later King George VI) wore RAF full dress at his wedding to Lady Elizabeth Bowes-Lyon in 1923.
 The Duke wore or carried the full dress headgear rather than the service dress cap.

 The wearing of the full dress uniform was suspended just prior to the outbreak of World War II.
 Although the uniform was occasionally worn by air officers as late as the 1950s, its use was never officially re-instated.
 Today the blue-grey full dress uniform is no longer worn, except in a modified form by RAF bandsmen.
 This uniform is; from 2012, worn with the peaked cap rather than the busby; and is now referred to as Number 9 Service Dress.

 There is also a full dress uniform for use by officers in the tropics, officially designated as No.6A Full Ceremonial Dress (Warm Weather Areas).
 It consists of a white tunic with stand collar, matching trousers, blue-grey peaked cap and black leather shoes.
 It is only issued to specific appointment holders (e.g. aide-de-camp and air attaché), and even then these are hardly ever worn.
 Other officers may purchase the uniform at their own expense but few choose to do so.